wendybovill/Resonate/README.md

 1. Removed 'More' menu item and moved the more content into the about content.
 	The More menu item became the 'Contact' menu item.

+2. Colours changed on hover icons, swapped teal and blue colours.

+3. Added Qr code and hidden app.html page for download of Resonate App.

 ## Future Development: